tgrux/tgrux.github.io/presentations/ngConf-2018/notes/NG-Conf-Day-1-41818.md

 - does not do deep change detection
 - keep pipes as primitive as possible

 # Animations

-[@fade]=”state” - can be related to a click event.
+[@fade]="state" - can be related to a click event.
 Take a look at these slides / gitHub

 # Docker